 Whoopi Goldberg, Anna Friel, Hillary Clinton and Lena Dunham all have been diagnosed with endometriosis, and only by reading the complexity of the word it sounds like something awful.
 But, what exactly is it?

 Endometriosis is defined as a disease where the presence of “endometrial” – like tissue – grows outside the uterus.
 It is a disorder that increases pain during the period, causes painful intercourse, bowel movements, urination and infertility.
+For more information on these solutions and other ways to manage endometriosis, you can visit this weblink.

 This condition is not yet well researched.
 The causes are uncertain, and there are several risk factors when developing endometriosis.
 Such as, never giving birth, short menstrual cycles, uterine abnormalities, having higher levels of estrogen, ovarian cancer, among others.